lyupengju/Flare23/README.md

-# Project Title
+# FLARE2023

-This is a simple README file to demonstrate how to format a README for a GitHub project using Markdown.
+This repository is the official implementation of our participation in [FLARE competition](https://www.example.com).

 ## Description